The Passage (Cronin novel): Characters

 The protagonist of The Passage is Amy Harper Bellafonte, a child who is infected with a form of the virus and acquires some of the traits of the other infected (e.g. immortality), but does not acquire their bloodlust or their morphology.
 Despite being the primary protagonist, she is absent from several of the sub-books contained within the novel.
 Numerous individuals help Amy along her journey, including Brad Wolgast, an FBI agent whose job it is to procure people to be part of an experiment in which participants are infected with the virus, and, decades later, Peter Jaxon, a young man who lives in a tenuously surviving colony.
+There are several other characters from the First Colony, Alicia, Caleb, Theo, Mausami, and Sara, all of whom join Peter and Amy on their journey to Colorado.
 The primary antagonist is the viral known as Babcock, who was a death row inmate before being infected with the virus.
 Similarly to Amy, he is absent from a significant portion from the middle part of the novel.
 Babcock and the Twelve also play a significant role in this book and the sequel "The Twelve."